anjumArnab/dart_oop/README.md

 }
 ```

-Explanation: `setCount()` and `getCount()` are instance methods, so they can be called via objects.
+Explanation: `setCount()` and `getCount()` are instance methods so that they can be called via objects.
 Both access the same static variable, so updating via one object affects all.

 - Using Non-Static Getters and Setters (Properties): Use Dart's property syntax (`get` and `set`) to make the static variable accessible through object properties.
 ``` dart